 Business Enterprises and Culture

-Spain is an affluent country, as their economy currently stands as the 12th largest in the world.
+Spain is an affluent country, as its economy currently stands as the 12th largest in the world.
 The nation’s major industries that bring in revenue are textiles, automobiles, manufacturing, pharmaceuticals, and food and beverage.
 Agriculture is especially vital, with grain and vegetables leading the list.
 Spain’s wine grapes, olives, citrus products, beef, pork, and poultry are also prevalent.

 In addition to Spanish, locals commonly speak English, German, and/ or French.
 This is useful for those growing enterprises and making important connections in neighboring major cities, or globally.
-In the past, it may have been difficult to open a new business in Spain as a foreigner, however the culture has changed in attitude towards “outsiders” in recent history.
-This is due to the increasing revenue from tourism, the political influence of other countries, and the digital age bridging the gaps of borders around the world.
+In the past, it may have been difficult to open a new business in Spain as a foreigner, however, the culture has changed in attitude towards “outsiders” in recent history.
+This is due to the increased revenue from tourism, the political influence of other countries, and the digital age bridging the gaps of borders around the world.

 Spanish residents typically have a much more “laidback,” relaxed attitude than their counterparts in other European and Western countries.
-One aspect of this is the Spanish tradition of taking long lunches or “siestas” during the work day.
+One aspect of this is the Spanish tradition of taking long lunches or “siestas” during the workday.
 A typical morning at work could last from at 8am to 1pm, prior to siesta.
 The siesta can be used as personal time so that an individual may rest, and then work begins again from 4pm until about 8pm.
 During this break, workers often enjoy good meals, naps, or other ways of relaxing.

 Success in Spain is all about finding a smart balance between professionalism and having just the right personal touch.
-In business, Spaniards value organizations with leaders who express the desire to be humble, patient, and respectful in all manners.
+In business, Spaniard’s value organizations with leaders who express the desire to be humble, patient, and respectful in all manners.